France-Travail/happy_vllm/docs/endpoints/data_manipulation.md

 ```

  - `text`: The text we want to analyze
  - `truncation_side`: The side of the truncation.
-This keyword is optional and the default value is the default value of the tokenizer which can be obtained for example via the [`/info` endpoint](technical.md#info-get)
+This keyword is optional and the default value is the one of the tokenizer which can be obtained for example via the [`/info` endpoint](technical.md#info-get)
  - `max_length`: The maximal length of the string before the truncation acts.
 This keyword is optional and the default value is the `max_model_len` of the model which can be obtained for example via the [`/info` endpoint](technical.md#info-get)

-The output is of the form:
+The format of the output is as follows:

 ```
 {